swarnamukhi/self-attention-from-scratch/docs/04_Positional_Encoding.md

 # Requirement 5: Preserve Relative Position
 There are two concepts:

-Absolute Position
+Absolute Position,
-Relative Position
+Relative Position,
-Absolute Position:
+# Absolute Position:

 This tells us the exact location of a word.